 The Energy Justice Dashboard (BETA) is a pilot data visualization tool that displays DOE-specific investments in communities across the country experiencing disproportionately high and adverse economic, human health, climate-related, environmental, and other cumulative impacts.
 The Dashboard displays DOE cost data — grants, cooperative agreements, and contracts — from more than twenty-five DOE program offices, for the fiscal years 2019 to present.

 The Energy Justice Dashboard (BETA) relies on the environmental indicators from the U.S. Environmental Protection Agency’s iconic EJSCREEN tool to show which low-income communities or communities of color are facing the worst air pollution or public health risks at the census tract level.
 The Dashboard also overlays energy burden — a key indicator of energy justice that shows how much households spend on energy bills as a portion of their income — using data from DOE’s Low-Income Energy Affordability Data (LEAD) Tool.

 Employing these unique equity layers as data indicators, the Energy Justice Dashboard (BETA) will, over time, help identify DOE investments, made with a Justice40 focus, in clean energy, energy efficiency, clean transportation, affordable and sustainable housing, training and workforce development, the remediation and reduction of legacy pollution, and the development of critical clean water infrastructure.

-DOE is committed to combatting structural racism and inequality within our nation’s energy system.
+DOE is committed to combating structural racism and inequality within our nation’s energy system.
 The Energy Justice Dashboard (BETA) is a tool for academics, community leaders, scientists, policymakers, and DOE to collectively ensure our agency makes progress towards equity.

 ENERGY JUSTICE DASHBOARD (BETA) FAQS